Home 9 Uncategorized 9 The Truth About Alcohol: What Science Says About Safe Drinking Habits

 For example, if a study shows that people who drink moderately are healthier, but it doesn’t consider that these drinkers are also more likely to exercise, eat well, or have better access to healthcare, then it might seem like alcohol is the reason for their good health when it’s actually their healthy lifestyle overall.

 Additionally, many studies grouped non-drinkers together, but this often includes people who stopped drinking because of health issues.
-So, when comparing them to moderate drinkers, it might falsely appear that moderate drinkers are healthier, when in reality, the non-drinkers are less healthy due to pre-existing conditions.
+So, when comparing them to moderate drinkers, it might falsely appear that moderate drinkers are healthier, when in reality, the non-drinkers are less healthy due to pre-existing conditions or damage from prior drinking habits.

 What does it mean to drink alcohol in moderation?